 Mathews Phosa walks out of a boardroom escorting a group of people who had come from Bloemfontein to pledge their support for his campaign to be president of the ANC.

 As one of the seven candidates who hope to succeed President Jacob Zuma at the party’s elective conference in December, the former ANC treasurer general is mostly viewed as an underdog.
+But he said his clean record — free of any corruption scandals — and straight-talking nature would make him the favourite among ANC members yearning for decisive leadership.

 Should he win, his plan is to restore the ANC’s moral leadership, revive the state of branches, ensure economic stability in the country and root out corruption.